Nusa Penida: Bali Bird Sanctuary

 A Bali Myna, is a protected bird species in Nusa Penida and was once the last habitat of this bird.

 Nusa Penida, together with neighbouring Lembongan and Ceningan Islands, forms a bird sanctuary.
 The island communities have used traditional Balinese village regulations to create the sanctuary.
-The idea of a sanctuary came from the Friends of the National Parks Foundation (FNPF).
+The idea of a sanctuary came from the Friends of the National Parks Foundation (FNPF) (now known as the Friends of Nature, People and Forests).

 In 2006 all 35 villages (now 41 villages) agreed to make bird protection part of their traditional regulations (ᬳᬯᬶᬕ᭄ᬳᬯᬶᬕ᭄).
 Since then, the FNPF has rehabilitated and released various Indonesian birds, most notably the critically endangered Bali starling/Bali myna which is endemic to Bali but whose numbers in the wild had declined to less than 10 in 2005.
 After a two-year program by FNPF in which 64 cage-bred birds were rehabilitated and released onto Nusa Penida, their number had increased to over 100 in 2009.
 Isolated from the mainland of Bali, Nusa Penida and its neighboring island of Nusa Ceningan have advantages compared to their natural habitat on the island of Bali.
 From the results of the evaluation of vegetation and abundance of food on this karst island, Nusa Penida is quite abundant with various types of fruits, insects and various foods that are suitable for the living space of the Bali starling.

-Other

 An adult macaque monkey in Nusa Penida.

 A young macaque monkey in Nusa Penida.